INFOTRUE Educational Experiences, 261 Broadway - 8C, NY NY 10007 --- (212) 233-7867

 His parents were refugees who fled from Nazi Germany in 1939, leaving 17 members of their immediate family behind who perished in the Holocaust.
 In 2007, Rick became a dual German and American citizen, and marched for the 5th time in the German-American Steuben Parade as a Jew this past September.
 Talk about quirks of fate, his father was interned in Dachau after Kristallnacht in 1938 and later liberated Dachau as an American soldier in 1945.

 Being a minority of minorities gives him a unique perspective on life.
 His stories explore life through the eyes of a first generation American, gay pioneer, Jewish, German-American, son of refugees, baby boomer, to promote social justice globally.

 PRO BONO AWARDS

 & COMMUNITY SERVICE

-Below you can see some of the Awards and Community Service that I have performed in the past few years, in addition to being the Director of INFOTRUE Educational Experiences and teaching a Land Use Law class at New York Law School.
+Below you can see some of the Awards and Community Service that I have performed in addition to being the Director of INFOTRUE Educational Experiences and teaching as an adjunct professor at New York Law School.

-"Attorney Emeritus" Program for providing pro bono services in Housing Court for several years.
+"Attorney Emeritus" Program for providing pro bono services in Housing Court for over 10 years.

 Recipient of Special Congressional Recognition for the work performed to get the NYC Holocaust Memorial Park at Sheepshead Bay to include 5 stone markers remembering the lives of the Other Victims of the Nazi era.